Best Short Getaway In Malaysia For Couples

 Most tourists make day trips with one or two activities planned.

 Glamping is quite popular in these parts, especially after a day out caving/rafting.
-You might also consider heading over to Ipoh for dinner/drinks and spend the night there if you prefer.
+You might also consider heading over to Ipoh for dinner/drinks and spending the night there if you prefer.

 - Watersports – perfect for beginners and skilled rafters alike, adventure-seekers from all over the country descend on the Kampar river for a whole list of exhilarating activities.